jonas-thuvesson-winberg/webpack-workshop/readme.md

 1. Go to https://code.visualstudio.com/#alt-downloads and choose and download the right version for your system.
 2. Install.
 3. You should now have *Visual Studio Code* in your system menu.
 You can also use "`code .`" in a console window to open the current location in VS Code.

+### Download this repo
+1. Open a console window.
+2. move to a folder where you want to keep the code.
+2. run `git clone https://github.com/jonas-thuvesson-winberg/webpack-workshop.git`.
+You should now have a new folder called *webpack-workshop*, with the code inside.

+## Part 1 - Creating a build